-The installation of the complete length of the new culvert pipe, including all appurtenances, shall be completely inspected by the Town Drainage Superintendent or the Consulting Engineer's Inspector prior to backfilling any portions of same.
-Under no circumstance shall the Contractor commence the construction or backfill of the new culvert pipe without the site presence of the Town Drainage Superintendent or the Consulting Engineer's Inspector to inspect and approve said installation.
+The installation of the complete length of the new culvert pipes, including all appurtenances, shall be completely inspected by the Town Drainage Superintendent or the Consulting Engineer's Inspector prior to backfilling any portions of same.
+Under no circumstance shall the Contractor commence the construction or backfill of the new culvert pipes without the site presence of the Town Drainage Superintendent or the Consulting Engineer's Inspector to inspect and approve said installations.
 The Contractor shall provide a minimum of two (2) working days' notice to the Town Drainage Superintendent or the Consulting Engineer prior to commencement of the work.
-The installation of the new culvert structure is to be performed during normal working hours of the Town Drainage Superintendent and the Consulting Engineer from Monday to Friday unless written authorization is provided by them to amend said working hours.
+The installation of the new culvert structures is to be performed during normal working hours of the Town Drainage Superintendent and the Consulting Engineer from Monday to Friday unless written authorization is provided by them to amend said working hours.

-For the access bridge installation, once the new aluminized steel type II corrugated pipe has been satisfactorily set in place, the Contractor shall completely backfill same with granular material M.T.O.
+For the access bridge installations, once the new aluminized steel type II corrugated pipes have been satisfactorily set in place, the Contractor shall completely backfill same with granular material M.T.O.
 Type "B" O.P.S.S.
 Form 1010 with the following exception.
-The top 305mm (12") of the backfill material for the full top width of the access, and the full top width of the drain or the excavated trench, and any approaches to the north and transitions to the south shall be granular material M.T.O.
+The top 305mm (12") of the backfill material for the full top width of the access, and the full top width of the drain or the excavated trench, and any approaches to the bridges on each side of the drain shall be granular material M.T.O.
 Type "A" O.P.S.S.
 Form 1010.
-All of the driveway approach areas extending from the Town roadway to the south top of bank of the drain and shall be backfilled with compacted granular material M.T.O.
+All of the driveway approach areas extending from the Town roadway to the west face of the new bridge culvert shall be backfilled with compacted granular material M.T.O.
 Type "A" O.P.S.S.
 Form 1010, but only after all topsoil material has been completely removed and disposed of, and the minimum thickness of this granular material shall be 305mm (12").
 All areas outside of the access driveway shall be backfilled with native material compacted to 96% of Standard Proctor Density and topped with a minimum of 50mm of topsoil and shall be seeded and mulched.